kydance/kydance.github.io/posts/effective-go/index.md

 // must be initialized by the caller.
 // Trailing entries [newLen, newCap) are zeroed.
 //
-// growslice&#39;s odd calling convention makes the generated code that calls
+// growslice's odd calling convention makes the generated code that calls
 // this function simpler.
 In particular, it accepts and returns the
 // new length so that the old length is not live (does not need to be
 // spilled/restored) and the new length is returned (also does not need